kkruecke/cplus-documentation/notes/red-black.rst

 Other sources:

-`USC lecture slides on B-Trees (2-3, 2 - 3 - 4) and Red/Black Trees <http://ee.usc.edu/~redekopp/cs104/slides/L19b_BalancedBST_BTreeRB.pdf>`_.
+* `USC lecture slides on B-Trees (2-3, 2 - 3 - 4) and Red/Black Trees <http://ee.usc.edu/~redekopp/cs104/slides/L19b_BalancedBST_BTreeRB.pdf>`_.
+* `Lecture on Red-Black Trees <http://web.eecs.umich.edu/~sugih/courses/eecs281/f11/lectures/11-Redblack.pdf>`_.
 Discussion of red black trees starts on p.
 44. Also see this University of Michigan
-`Lecture on Red-Black Trees <http://web.eecs.umich.edu/~sugih/courses/eecs281/f11/lectures/11-Redblack.pdf>`_.

 .. todo: add the codeblack condition - every path from the root to a leaf node has the same number of black links/nodes